sergevar/paulgrahamblog/cleaned/addiction.md

 [^4]: People commonly use the word "procrastination" to describe what they do on the Internet.
 It seems to me too mild to describe what's happening as merely not-doing-work.
 We don't call it procrastination when someone gets drunk instead of working.

 [^5]: Several people have told me they like the iPad because it lets them bring the Internet into situations where a laptop would be too conspicuous.
 In other words, it's a hip flask.
 (This is true of the iPhone too, of course, but this advantage isn't as obvious because it reads as a phone, and everyone's used to those.)

-Thanks to Sam Altman, Patrick Collison, Jessica Livingston, and Robert Morris for reading drafts of this.